 Of course, cutting tools are a must-have for the autumn tidy-up.
 But which one to choose, for which job?
 Our range of RHS-endorsed cutting tools contains a slightly bewildering variety of implements.
 We displayed them on our stand at the RHS Chelsea Flower Show this year, and we had many visitors who confessed to finding it all a bit much to take in.
 There are so many that we do, too, sometimes!

 So we thought it might be helpful to present a quick guide to our key RHS-endorsed cutting tools, highlighting their relevant points, to save you having to look at each one individually.

 An excellent all-round secateur, recommended for making clean, healthy cuts on live green growth.
 The sharp blade slices down on the plant stem, which is supported by the anvil, or cutting block.
 The blade then bypasses the anvil, a similar action to a guillotine or cheese wire, cutting through the stem without crushing the living tissue of the plant.
-A high-carbon steel blade holds an sharp edge for a long time, but do clean it after each use, as carbon steel can’t offer the rust resistance of stainless steel.
+A high-carbon steel blade holds a sharp edge for a long time, but do clean it before putting it away, as carbon steel can’t offer the rust resistance of stainless steel.

 A more compact version of the bypass secateur, again with a bypass action.
 Smaller, lighter and easier to use in tight spaces, it cuts stems up to 1.5cm diameter – despite weighing less than 150g.